MahanaElbana/linux_commands_docs/DigitalOceanDjangoNginxGunicornSSL/readme.md

-<p align="center"> How to deploy your django application on digitalOcean in production or release mode</p>
+<h1 align="center"> How to deploy your Django application on DigitalOcean for production or release mode</h1>

 # 🚀 Content